TapResearch/slate/source/includes/_campaign.md

 max_daily_completes | Integer | Total completes allowed per day.
 reentry_interval | Integer | Time allowed for a respondent to re-enter this campaign.
 Never - null, Unlimited - 0, Days - number
 country_language_id | Integer | Which country_language this campaign belongs to.
+retarget_count | Integer | Total number of recontact records associated with the campaign.

 ## Create a campaign